UWSEDS-aut17/uwseds-group-nw-climate-crew/README.md

 </p>

 ## Problem:
-Climate change will have large affects on water resources all over the world.
+Climate change will have large effects on water resources all over the world.
 For this project we want to investigate how these changes will affect salmon in the Pacific Northwest.
 This question is often complicated by the fact that the Columbia River is highly regulated with dams which can have detrimental impacts on fish habitat.
-We will envision a world without any human infrastructure impacts to pose the question: __What impact will climate change _alone_ having on viable salmon habitat in the Pacific Northwest?__
+We will envision a world without any human infrastructure impacts to pose the question: __What impact will climate change _alone_ have on viable salmon habitat in the Pacific Northwest?__

-To answer this question we worked with two datasets which project well into the 21st century alson with a simple model to estimate salmon viability.
-The two datasets are:
+To answer this question we worked with two datasets which project stream conditions well into the 21st century along with a simple model to estimate salmon viability.
+The two datasets we used are:
 1. [Projections of streamflow](http://hydro.washington.edu/CRCC/) within the Columbia River Basin
 2. [Temperature projections](https://www.fs.fed.us/rm/boise/AWAE/projects/NorWeST.html) for the same area.

+### What is FutureFish?
+FutureFish is a visualization tool that shows how viable salmon life is at hundreds of points around the Pacific Northwest both now and in the future.
+The data is categorized by salmon specie and a viability metric (see further explanation below).
+Users can choose a specie of salmon and time period of interest and explore what streams warming temperatures and diminishing snowpack will affect.

-### How can this tool be used?
+### How can this FutureFish be used?
 We anticipate this visualization tool being useful for the following applications:
 1. __Educational__:
     This tool can be used in a classroom setting and provide an interactive way for students to engage with where salmon live now and in the future.